therisenhawk/Consumer-Behavior---Spending-Analysis/ReadMe.md

-# 📊 Consumer Behavior & Spending Analysis
+# Consumer Behavior & Spending Analysis

-## 📌 Project Overview
+## Project Overview

-In this project, I analyzed real-world credit card transaction data to understand **how consumers spend**, **how spending behavior differs across users**, and **which patterns emerge when customers are grouped by spending intensity**.
+In this project, I analyzed real world credit card transaction data to understand how consumers spend, how spending behavior differs across users, and which patterns emerge when customers are grouped by spending intensity.

 Rather than focusing solely on descriptive statistics, the analysis progresses from data preparation to exploratory analysis and finally to behavioral insights that highlight meaningful differences between low, mid, and high spending customers.